 Nikola Tesla Technology Museum

 A really interesting museum for young and old is definitely the Nikola Tesla Technology Museum.
 It is located outside the Old Town, at 18 Savska Street, but can be easily reached by bus or streetcar.
-During a visit you will be amazed by a huge exhibition of numerous historical airplanes, cars, machines and other technical achievements.
-Very interesting are also the rooms with ancient fire engines, and there is also a 300-meter long underground mine to visit.
+During a visit, you will be amazed by a huge exhibition of numerous historical airplanes, cars, machines and other technical achievements.
+Very interesting are also the rooms with ancient fire engines, and there is also a 300-meter-long underground mine to visit.

 Tip: Cheap entrance tickets can be booked in advance on GetyourGuide!

 The Botanical Garden is a real insider tip in Zagreb.
-It is one of the most beautiful green oases in the city and houses about 10,000 different plant species on 50,000 m².
+It is one of the most beautiful green oasis in the city and houses about 10,000 different plant species on 50,000 m².
 The English-style planting is particularly beautiful, as is the small pond with the turtles, and there are various themed areas from the world of plants to marvel at.
 One of the highlights is the beautiful red greenhouse, which together with the large rose garden and the herb garden create a breathtaking backdrop.

 The Grič Tunnel

-An exciting attraction in Zagreb, which also certainly not a everyone knows, is the Grič Tunnel.
+An exciting attraction in Zagreb, which also certainly not everyone knows, is the Grič Tunnel.
 The entrances are somewhat hidden, one in Mesnička Street 19 and the other in Radićeva Street 19.
 This tunnel was built at the beginning of World War 2 as a protection of the population from airplane attacks.
 For a few years now, the approximately 350-meter-long passage has been open to the public again.
 Admission is free of charge and, by the way, a welcome cooling in summer.